MoliferGG/ZONG-PYTHON-/README.md

 # ZONG

-Welcome to my small project in making pong in my own style and favour
+Welcome to my small project in making pong in my own style.

 PONG is a well known game and my project ZONG is just a try to imporove upon that

-You are allowed to anything with my code (even redistibute it commercially)
+You are allowed to do anything with my code (even redistibute it commercially)

 * If you want to make any bug report feel free to create a pull request.